XamarinUniversity/build2018-labs/lab1/README.md

 ![Running on UWP](media/image20.png)

-## Specify a NoteEntry's visualization in a ListView
+## 10. Use a better visualization for the notes

-We will customize the display of `NoteEntry` objects in the `ListView`.
+Next, you will customize the display of `NoteEntry` objects in the `ListView`.
 Currently, it is calling the `ToString` implementation to get a textual representation and  displaying it within a `Label` for each `NoteEntry`.

-We'll change this by using a `DataTemplate` to direct the `ListView` on the proper visualization to use for each item.
+You'll change this by using a `DataTemplate` to direct the `ListView` on the proper visualization to use for each item.

 There are two options available to us: First, (and best if it works for your app), is to use a built-in template.
 These are optimized and often correspond directly to a platform's native representation.
 This approach allows for one or two text items and an optional image.

 If your app has requirements for displaying each item that cannot be fulfilled with these templates, you can define a [fully custom view](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/custom-renderer/viewcell).

-Since we just have text in our `NoteEntry` objects, we will use a built-in template: the `TextCell`.
+Since the `NoteEntry` objects just have text, you can use a built-in template: the `TextCell`.

 ### Specify the DataTemplate